- How is female reproductive anatomy involved in the conception of a baby?

 - How do I find a support group/counseling outside of friends and family?

-- Are there egg/sperm/embryo storage facilities at the KP IVF Center?t
+- Are there egg/sperm/embryo storage facilities at the KP Centers for Reproductive Health?

-If you are considering in vitro fertilization (IVF) at one of our centers in the Sacramento area or San Francisco Bay Area, it’s understandable to have a lot of questions.
+If you are considering in vitro fertilization (IVF), it’s understandable to have a lot of questions.
 The following information can help you understand the how and why of the treatment process.

 How is female reproductive anatomy involved in the conception of a baby?